Cognitive Behavioral Therapy for Sexual Performance Anxiety: Does It Work?

 What I hear from the guys who've struck out with CBT has been something to the effect of "I really understand my problem and I can tell myself to think differently, but I don't FEEL any different."
 So for some guys I think it connects at the intellectual level, but it's not getting them all the way to the point where they can really feel the change.
 They're not getting that deeper shift.
 BIAS ALERT!!!
 That's where I find hypnotherapy can be useful - sometimes as a way of helping guys to really "get" the CBT ideas at a deeper level, sometimes as a way of working on the deeper blocks that kept the CBT from being effective.
 Just my two cents.

-So if you're trying to decide which approach is going to be most effective for solving your mental ED, CBT is a solid choice.
-Add in some Viagra or similar drug and it's even better.
+So if you're trying to decide which approach will be most effective for solving your mental ED, CBT is a solid choice.
+Add in some Viagra or a similar drug and it's even better.

 You may also like...